 NOTE: 2011 and 2012 population, per capita, and personal income are estimates based on past regional trends.
-NOTE: 2008, 2009, and 2010 school enrollment is based on 9th month of the school year.

 OPERATING INFORMATION

 These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority provides and the activities it performs.